 These include bruises, wounds, varicose veins, mild burns, and sunburns.

 St. John's wort comes in many forms.
 These include oil, dried herb, tea, and salve.

-this amount of time, you should consider other treatments.
+amount of time, you should consider other treatments.

 Side effects, toxicity, and interactions